nonlocalmodels/nonlocalmodels.github.io/_examples/simple-comapre.md

     - Force
 ```

-Note the option `Tolerance` specifies the absolute error between the two $L_2 norms$ and if the error is larger the program
+Note the option `Tolerance` specifies the absolute error between the two $L_2$ norms and if the error is larger the program
 returns `EXIT_FAILURE` and this return value is captured in the [ctest](https://github.com/nonlocalmodels/NLMech/tree/master/test/CMakeLists.txt)
 to determine the result.